Why Outsourced Executive Assistants Make Sense for Any Size Company

 Outsourced administrative assistant services emerged to match U.S. businesses with offshore markets where talent is plentiful.
 However, someone still must interview, onboard, train, and manage the VAs' performance.
 Doing this one at a time is also time-consuming and resource-intensive.

-Global workforce consultancy Staffing Industry Analysts (SIA) released its updated outsourced assistant marketplace assessment in 2022.
+Global workforce consultancy Staffing Industry Analysts (SIA) released its updated assessment of the outsourced assistant marketplace in 2022.
 The Virtual Assistant Landscape report highlighted why businesses prefer the managed service approach.

 “The more sophisticated and highly developed VA firms offer a managed service where assistants are supervised locally, the quality of work checked, and regular training and development offered,” SIA said.
 This contrasts to a self-serve model, which is more akin to a platform that simply facilitates the introduction of a client to an assistant and does not provide ongoing support throughout the engagement.”